tsbinns/tsbinns.github.io/index.md

 <!-- Main website description/introduction -->
 <p class="p">I am a neuroscientist and software engineer from the UK interested in all things neurotechnology, machine learning, and data analysis.
 I develop signal processing and machine learning pipelines, as well as software, to tackle issues in these fields, and work to promote better coding practices in scientific research.<br>
 <br>
-Currently, I am an Neurotechnology Research Intern at Sony Computer Science Laboratories, Tokyo, Japan, where I am developing real-time, multimodal brain-computer interface recommendation systems using advanced machine learning algorithms.
+Currently, I am a Machine Learning Engineer at Flow Neuroscience, London, UK, where I am advancing at-home non-invasive stimulation (tDCS) for the treatment of brain disorders like depression.
 Alongside this, I am developing and contributing to open-source software projects for advanced signal analyses.<br>
 <br>
 Additionally, I am awaiting the final assessments for my PhD in Computational and Medical Neuroscience at the Charité Medical University Berlin and Bernstein Center for Computational Neuroscience Berlin, where I investigated the neural activity of Parkinson's disease patients and its use as a biomarker for next-generation machine learning-based adaptive deep brain stimulation treatments.<br>
 <br>